community-collections/community-collections/README.md

 Version checking and versionless modules are still under development.

-### Testing in a container
+### Testing in a Docker Container

-The code is currently tested in a docker container with a very minimal set of requirements:
+This section describes a Docker environment which would be sufficient for supporting CC.
+The code is currently tested in a Docker container with a very minimal set of requirements:

 ```
 FROM centos:centos7